Lindt8/ng-imager/docs/dev/architecture.md

 1. **Load config** (`.toml`).
 2. **Select adapter** (PHITS / ROOT / HDF5) based on config.
 3. **Adapter emits raw events**: each raw event is a *set of correlated/coincident hits*.
-4. **Apply universal hit-level filters**, using the adapter-emitted Hit objects.
+4. **Apply hit-level filters**, in a single place, using canonical `Hit` objects (or equivalent dicts that the adapter has normalized into the canonical `Hit` shape).
 5. **Discard raw events** that no longer have enough hits to be kinematically reconstructable (e.g., fewer than 2 valid neutron hits or 3 valid gamma hits).
 6. **Shape hits into imaging-viable Events** (neutron 2-hit, gamma 3-hit, etc.).
 7. **Apply event-level filters**.
-8. **Apply energy strategy & priors**, and enumerate **candidate cones** for each event (multiple cones per event are allowed).
+8. Use the configured **energy strategy & kinematics** (plus priors) to build a **cone** for each surviving event, possibly after testing several internal hypotheses (neutron proton vs carbon recoil, gamma permutations).
-9. **Apply cone-level filtering and selection**, picking at most one cone per event to be imaged (or zero if none are viable).
+9. **Apply cone-level filters** (Δθ, max incident energy, etc.), yielding at most one final cone per event (or zero if none are viable).
 10. **Image cones** (SBP initially, other methods later).
-11. **Write results to HDF5**, optionally at multiple stages.
+11. **Write results to HDF5**, including enough metadata to trace `hit → event → cone → image pixel`.

-Depending on `run.use_neutrons` and `run.use_gammas`, only the chosen particle types are shaped into events, propagated into cones, and imaged; the other type is ignored at all stages.
+Depending on `run.neutrons` and `run.gammas`, only the chosen particle types are shaped into events, propagated into cones, and imaged; the other type is ignored at all stages.

 ### Conceptual pseudocode (current implementation)